 We ask for your co-operation in ensuring your child arrives at school on time so that no learning is lost.
-Persistent lateness has to be reported to our Education Welfare Officer and we may be required to issue a Parenting Contract for continual late arrivals.
+Persistent lateness must be reported to our Education Welfare Officer, and we may be required to issue a Parenting Contract for continual late arrivals.

-It is the responsibility of parents/ carers to contact school on their child's first day of absence.
+It is the responsibility of parents/ carers to contact school on their child's first day of absence and to keep school updated on your child's health and when they will return (if the absence is longer than a day).